 Camelback Mountain is one of the most popular hiking destinations in Phoenix because it offers something for everyone.
 The trails are suitable for hikers of all levels of experience, and the mountain provides beautiful views of the city below.

-How do you get to the mountain and where can you park?
+How do you get to the mountain and how is the Camelback Mountain parking situation?

 To get to Camelback Mountain, take the Echo Canyon Parkway exit off of Camelback Road.
 The park entrance is located on the east side of the road.
 There is limited parking available at the park, so it is advisable to arrive early.
 There is also a park and ride lot located at the base of the mountain, which offers free parking and shuttle service to the summit.